LearnersGuild/learning-os/GLOSSARY.md

 # Pod

 12 to 15 players that are part of the same cohort.
-PodS are a Player Support structure.
+Pods are a Player Support structure.

 # Phase